PlayPratz/Scorecard/README.md

 The next row consists of two mostly unrelated interactions.

 1. The _End Innings_ button, which can also be called the _Declare_ button.
 Clicking this will, well, do nothing.
 You will see a small message pop-up which tells you exactly what you have to do — press and hold this button if you really want to end (or declare) the innings.
 2. The _Wicket_ tile, which lets you add a wicket to the ball that is currently being entered.
 On tapping this tile, you will be taken to a pretty self-explanatory screen where you choose the kind of dismissal (bowled, LBW, run-out etc.) and the players involved in said dismissal.
+Once a wicket is selected, press and hold this tile to remove the wicket before the ball is entered.

 ###### Extra Selector